 2) Make Sure You Are Properly Insured

-Photographers are often told that they need equipment and liability insurance, but no one really talks about having insurance to cover you if you ever become physically unable to work.
+Photographers are often told that they need photography equipment and liability insurance, but no one really talks about having insurance to cover you if you ever become physically unable to work and run your photography business.
 After we got married and moved back to the states (my husband and I met and got married in Japan) we had to get car insurance.
 I specifically remember the auto insurance agent I spoke with on the phone because I was on the phone with her at least an hour, if not more.
 The one thing she suggested I do if I didn't do anything else was to get insurance that would pay my salary if I was ever disabled in a car wreck.
 She told me about her experience and how she was a paraplegic due to being in an auto accident.
 I remember her saying, she never thought it would happen to her.
 So I took her advice and upgraded our insurance to what she recommended.

 I am so thankful I did because when the accident came we were covered.
 Basically we submitted a copy of each wedding photography contract that we had to miss as a result of the accident to the insurance company along with a doctor's note saying that I couldn't work.
 Then our auto insurance sent us a check in the amount of money lost from not being able to shoot the event (up to the amount I had insured).
 This was great because we got reimbursed for the weddings we couldn't shoot.
 We had a lot of stress during that time and I can imagine how not having that in place would have added even more stress.

 Photography is a great freelance business, but it can also be very physically demanding, especially wedding photography.
 You never really think about what would happen if you can't shoot anymore, at least we didn't.
 While a lot of photographers have part-time jobs and have a photography business on the side, our photography business was our main and only business.
 We didn't have anything else and never planned for anything to fall back on.